|NEA - Grants for Arts Projects|

 This category encourages and supports the following two outcomes:

-The complete Challenge America Fast-Track solicitation is here: http://www.nea.gov/grants/apply/GAP14/Challenge.html
+Last year's Challenge America Fast-Track guidelines are here: http://www.nea.gov/grants/apply/GAP14/Challenge.html

 Please see the solicitation for complete information.